List of Marvel Comics characters: B: Bakuto in other media

-Bakuto appeared in the Marvel Cinematic Universe series Iron Fist and The Defenders, portrayed by Ramón Rodríguez.
-This version is one of the leaders of The Hand and Colleen Wing's former sensei.
+Bakuto appears in the Marvel Cinematic Universe series Iron Fist and The Defenders, portrayed by Ramón Rodríguez.
+This version is one of the leaders of the Hand and Colleen Wing's former sensei.

+Balloon Man

+Balloon Man (Emilio Helio) is a professor who suffered an accident that caused him to only breathe helium.
+While mocked by his fellow scientists and discovering that he can control gas, Helio became the criminal Balloon Man, using balloons in his criminal activities.
+Balloon Man took control of the balloons at the Thanksgiving Day Parade, where he fought Spider-Boy and Squirrel Girl with some help from Santa Claus.

+Balthazar

+Balthazar or Belathauzer in his first appearance, is a demon who has clashed with the Defenders and Devil-Slayer.

 Martine Bancroft

-Martine Bancroft is a character appearing in American comic books published by Marvel Comics.
-Created by Roy Thomas and Gil Kane, she first appeared in The Amazing Spider-Man #102 (November 1971).
-She is the fiancé of Morbius the Living Vampire.

-Bancroft works as an assistant to Michael Morbius and Emil Nikos, whose experiments aim to cure his blood disease.
+Martine Bancroft is an assistant to Michael Morbius and Emil Nikos, whose experiments aim to cure his blood disease.
 They backfire and turn him into a vampire-like being.
 After being manipulated by a cult, Bancroft personally assists in finding resources to cure Morbius' "pseudo-vampirism".
 She is interrupted and ultimately turned into a similar creature before Morbius and Simon Stroud inject her with the cure.
 After being killed by David Langford, she is resurrected but becomes possessed by the Lilin Parasite of Lilith's group before being saved by Morbius.
 Bancroft's original personality returns, albeit now as a true undead vampire, and she even has a friendship with Jack Russell / the Werewolf.
-She ultimately acts spiteful towards her ex-fiancé.
 After becoming a true undead vampire, Bancroft is destroyed by Morbius while saving Peter Parker / Spider-Man.